 Choctaw Children and Family Services’ Indian Child Welfare program works on behalf of Choctaw Children and families in accordance with the Indian Child Welfare Act (ICWA) of 1978.
-Our social workers join with sate workers and the courts in working to insure safe and healthy homes for Choctaw children removed from their homes.
+Our social workers join with sate workers and the courts in working to ensure safe and healthy homes for Choctaw children removed from their homes.
 This includes finding Choctaw foster and adoptive homes to prevent placement in non-Indian homes.

 The ICWA allows placement preferences for our Choctaw children when they are removed from their home.
 When seeking to place a Choctaw child in a pre-adoptive home, the placement preferences are: